sinus-x/discord-wormhole/README.md

 Features:

-- Three levels of anonymity
+- Various levels of anonymity
 - Edit sent messages on all connected servers
-- Use custom emotes instead of guild names
+- Wormhole aliases (emoji and guild emote support)
-- Full control over your data by hosting it on your own server
+- Full control over your data by self-hosting

 Required permissions: